 It is completely your choice which path to choose, as long as you realize the importance of the goal in front of you: your IELTS score may play a decisive role in your education, work and immigration plans.

 Which is the secret to get the desired band score?

 - Make the best of the time you have left until test day: plan your IELTS preparation.

 - Practice how to write and say things in other words.

 - Train your attention skills.

 - Practice all test parts: listening, reading, writing, speaking.

-The IELTS Podcast team wish you all the best of luck in your IELTS exam and hope our materials, advice and tips will help you achieve your desired band scores that will get you one step closer to your dream.
+The IELTS Podcast team wish you all the best of luck in your International English Language Testing Exam and hope our materials, advice and tips will help you achieve your desired band scores that will get you one step closer to your dream.